hoangsvit/eplus.dev/cm0dgtgzd000508mchvzralsz.md

 ### Use the SPLIT function

 1. To use the spreadsheet for this lab, go to [Google Drive](https://drive.google.com/), and then double-click to open the **On the Rise Bakery Bulk Orders** file that has been created for you.

 2. In cell B1 of the **Bulk Orders** sheet, paste or type **\=SPLIT(A1, ",")**

     The **Bulk Orders** sheet contains orders from customers as comma-separated values.
 Using the SPLIT function divides text around a specified character or string and puts each fragment into a separate cell in the row.

 3. To apply formula to the rest of the column, select cell B1, and then double-click the small blue box in the lower-right corner of the cell.

     Alternatively, you can click the small blue box in the cell, and then drag your cursor down.

 4. Right-click the column A label, and then click **Hide column**.

     You can also split clearly defined data, like text separated by commas, into several columns without using the *SPLIT* function.
-At the top, click **Data &gt; Split text to columns**.
+At the top, click **Data > Split text to columns**.

 5. To adjust the size of the column, hold your pointer over the dividing line between the column D label and column E label until a blue line appears, and then double-click.

     You can resize a column or row to ensure the full text is visible.

 ### Use the TRANSPOSE function

 1. At the bottom of the spreadsheet, click the sheet labeled **New Order** to view the record for a single customer.

     Notice that the data is arranged in a column, rather than a row.

 2. In cell A8, paste or type **\=TRANSPOSE(A1:A7)**
     The TRANSPOSE function reorganizes data so the positions of rows and columns are swapped.

 3. Copy cells A8:G8.

 4. Return to the **Bulk Orders** sheet, click on cell B101, and then paste the data.

     After you paste the data, a clipboard () should appear.

 5. Click the dropdown next to the clipboard, and select **Paste values only**.

     Paste values only pastes the data shown in the cells, not the underlying functions, or cell references.